Naza145/Naza145/README.md

-- 👋 Hi, I’m @Naza145
+Hi, I’m @Naza145

-- 👀 I’m interested in ...
+I’m interested in Statistics and Data Science

-- 🌱 I’m currently learning ...
+I’m currently learning Latex

-- 💞️ I’m looking to collaborate on ...
+I’m looking to collaborate on any project in the field of Statistics and Data Science

-- 📫 How to reach me ...
+How to reach me: igwegberesolutenaza@gmail.com

 <!---
 Naza145/Naza145 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.